unicode-org/icu/docs/processes/release/tasks/publish/index.md

 which has the effect of converting the release into  a regular release.
     1. The next settings change should check the box that says "Set as the latest release".

+##### Notes on Tags and Release Pages

+> :point_right: **Note**: The release tag name convention changed with ICU 78.
+Prior, the convention was like `release-63-rc` or `release-63-1`.
+Afterwards, the convention is like `release-63.1rc` or `release-63.1`.

+> :point_right: **Note**: The "latest" tag is no longer updated.
+It was agreed by the ICU-TC to be deleted around the 64.2 time-frame, as it doesn't work well with with Git.
+(You need to force-push the new tag, and if somebody has already cloned the repository, they might have something different for the "latest" tag).
+A possible future alternative might be a sym-link folder, or HTTP redirect that points to the latest release.

+> :point_right: **Note**: We no longer need to add the note about Git LFS files, as GitHub now includes them in the auto-generated .zip downloads.

 #### Maintenance release